 - Clean rags

-You can also dilute it inside its container, but it’s better to use a large clean bucket because you have more space to work with.
+You can dilute latex paint in its container too, but it’s easier to use a larger bucket because you have more space to work with.

-If you want to avoid brush marks, use Floetrol instead of water.
+To avoid brush marks, use Floetrol instead of water to thin latex paint.
 Add 4-8 ounces of Floetrol to a quarter of latex paint.

-Water-based paints have different flows based on the brand and type.
-So if you add the required amount of water, but it doesn’t seem enough, you can add more.
+Note: Water-based paints have different flows based on the brand.
+So if you add the required amount of water, but it doesn’t seem thin enough, you can add more.

 - Use a paint mixer or a turning stick.